-Samtrygg* is considered one of the safest marketplaces for subleasing in Sweden.
+Samtrygg* is a safe marketplaces for subleasing in Sweden.
 They help you find a place to rent OR to sublease your own accommodation in a smooth and hassle-free way.

 - It’s totally free to search for housing, book viewings or create an ad as a landlord.

 - They are confident enough in their product to say it is 100 % free from fraud.
 And you will never have to pay deposits to strangers.